justin-p/ansible-terraform-template/README.md

 ##### Example 3

-The example below defines one three on digitalocean.
-We decided that one our web host needed a database server.
-So we defined a third server in our `host_list`.
-Since we expect our DB to use more resources we changed its size to `s-2vcpu-4g`.
-We also moved one webhost `web01` to a other digitalocean datacenter.
+The example below defines three hosts on digitalocean.
+We decided that one our website needed a database, and thus a database server, so we defined a third server in our `host_list`.
+Since we expect our DB to use more resources we changed set its size to `s-2vcpu-4g`.
+We also moved the webhost `web01` to a other digitalocean datacenter.

 ```yaml
 host_list: {